The hairy-tailed mole is 5-7 inches (12.7-17.8 cm) in length. It has gray-black to black fur on top and slightly lighter fur on its undersides.

 Diet

 The hairy-tailed mole spends the day tunneling under the ground and searching for food.
 It sometimes comes out at night to search for food.
-It eats earthworms, grubs, beetles, ants, and other invertebrates.
+It eats earthworms, grubs (beetle larvae), beetles, ants, and other invertebrates.

 Life Cycle

 In the spring, male hairy-tailed moles find females in their burrows and mate with them.
 The female gives birth to four to five young.
-They are weaned when they are about a month old.
-The hairy-tailed mole has a life span of four to five years.
+They are weaned (no longer need their mother’s milk) when they are about a month old.
+The hairy-tailed mole has a life span of 4-5 years.

 Behavior